Sichuan Hot and Spicy Beef (Xiangla Feiniu, 香辣肥牛)

 - Turn on the exhaust fan or open doors in preparation for chilies!

-- Clean the wok, return it to the heat until hot, then add ¼ cup fresh oil.
-Heat the oil briefly, then add chili flakes and Sichuan pepper and cook until fragrant, but do not burn.
-Add back the beef and stir-fry until it is starting to brown.
+- Clean the wok, return to medium heat, then add ¼ cup caiziyou.
+Heat the oil briefly, then add ground chilies and Sichuan pepper and cook until fragrant, but do not burn.
+Add back the beef and stir-fry briefly.

-- Add the Shaoxing wine, sugar and salt, constantly tossing and turning the meat.
-Then add the cilantro, chili oil, Sichuan pepper oil and sesame oil to finish the dish, stir-frying briefly to meld flavors.
-Garnish with fresh cilantro sprigs.
+- Add the Shaoxing wine around the edges of the wok, then add the sugar, salt and MSG (if using), constantly tossing and turning the meat.
+Add the cilantro, Sichuan pepper oil and sesame oil to finish the dish, stir-frying briefly to meld flavors.
+Plate, garnish with fresh cilantro and drizzle with your favorite chili oil or chili crisp to taste.

 Notes